Want to learn how to eat better? Get one FREE, evidence-based nutrition tip weekly to your email - get access here.

 - Drain buckwheat and rinse thoroughly

 - Add all ingredients except the sunflower and pumpkin seeds to a food processor and blend until smooth.
-If you don't have a food processor and are planning to take plant-based eating to the next level, I would highly recommend getting one.
-I use the a Magimix, which has been working perfectly for 5 years (full disclosure, I don't get any money from this blog, but I do get comissions from the above Magimix link).
+If you don't have a good quality food processor I highly recommend getting one.
+I use a Magimix, which has been working perfectly for 5 years (full disclosure, I don't get any money from this blog, but I do get comissions from the above Magimix link).

 - Stir through sunflower seeds